Concerned about Okta's acquisition of Auth0? Learn how to migrate from Auth0 to FusionAuth

 Limitations

-FusionAuth supports SAML both as an Identity Provider (IdP) and as a Service Provider (SP).
+FusionAuth supports SAML both as a SAML Identity Provider (IdP) and as a Service Provider (SP).
 The IdP implementation has certain limitations.

 Version 2.0 is supported; other SAML versions are unsupported.

-FusionAuth supports two NameIDPolicy values:
+FusionAuth supports only the following NameIDPolicy values:

 • urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress